zbt2702160239/learngit/readme.txt

-git stash drop (delete this stash) git stash pop(recover and delete) git branch -D branchname (force delete) if you want to discard a unused branch
+git stash drop (delete this stash) git stash pop(recover and delete) git branch -D branchname (force delete) if you want to discard a unused branch git remote (view the remote repository) git remote -v(view more remote info) if you want to push another branch :git push origin another branch when you want to multipeople work,you file used the same name,when you want to push it ,than the conflict append use [git pull](try to merge) to get the same name file to comapre , modify and submit(during this pocess please follow the tips to fix this problem) now you have fix the conflict,you need to commmit and push it again